Optimal Policy Design under Institutional Heterogeneity and Endogenous Compliance

 Abstract

 Why do policies yield uneven returns across institutions?
-I examine this question through a principal-agent model of education policy under asymmetric information.
-I show that the optimal second-best policy must accept a trichotomy of compliance: low-capacity schools rationally under-comply, intermediate schools bunch at the mandate, and high-capacity schools over-comply.
-Mandates and enforcement operate on distinct margins—mandates shift the entire compliance distribution while enforcement exclusively targets under-compliers.
-Extending to a dynamic setting, I demonstrate that lack of commitment triggers a ratchet effect where high-capacity schools strategically suppress effort to avoid stricter future mandates.
+I examine this question through a principal-agent model of policy design under asymmetric information.
+I show that the optimal second-best policy must accept a trichotomy of compliance: low-capacity agents rationally under-comply, intermediate agents bunch at the mandate, and high-capacity individuals over-comply.
+Mandates and enforcement operate on distinct margins, as mandates shift the entire compliance distribution while enforcement exclusively targets under-compliers.
+Extending to a dynamic setting, I demonstrate that lack of commitment triggers a ratchet effect where high-capacity agents strategically suppress effort to avoid stricter future mandates.
 The optimal response is policy gradualism: regulators dampen updates to preserve long-term incentives.
 These results provide a structural foundation for designing adaptive regulatory systems under institutional heterogeneity.